stuffmattdoes/finite-state-machine-router/docs/State.md

 # States
 **Reference:** [SCXML W3C Specification - State](https://www.w3.org/TR/scxml/#state)

-"Holds the representation of a state."
+>Holds the representation of a state.

 States are the building block of our application.
 Everything our user will see is a combination of states supplied with React Components to render.
 As a departure from the W3C SCXML Specification, our states can accept a URL which will handle browser history synchhronization automatically.